Pintool Regions

 -control start:icount:100,repeat

-The controller will fire a start event, every 100 instructions that are executed.
+The controller fires a start event every 100 instructions that run.

 Example: